 A short hike with a long view

 Coon Mountain's south-facing slopes and rich soils provide conditions for trees usually found farther south, such as red and white oak and shagbark hickory.
-The trail winds through a craggy interior with rocky outcrops and hemlock stands.
+The trail winds through hemlock stands, a craggy interior and rocky outcrops.

 Acquired through a land swap

 Coon Mountain Preserve was made possible via an innovative land swap in 1991.
 A generous landowner donated 275 acres of forestland in the Town of Chesterfield to the Adirondack Land Trust.
 The Land Trust then exchanged the land for 246 acres on Coon Mountain—land that was ecologically rich but marginal from a forest-products perspective.
 Over the years the preserve has been expanded to 378 acres.